Sky King: Television synopsis

-The television version starred Kirby Grant as Sky King and Gloria Winters as Penny.
+The television version featured Kirby Grant as Sky King, and Gloria Winters as Penny.
 Other regular characters included Sky's nephew Clipper, played by Ron Hagerthy, and Mitch the sheriff, portrayed by Ewing Mitchell.
-Mitch, a competent and intelligent law enforcement officer, depended on his friend Sky's flying skills to solve the harder cases.
-Other recurring characters included Jim Bell, the ranch foreman, played in four episodes by Chubby Johnson, as well as Sheriff Hollister portrayed by Monte Blue in five episodes, and Bob Carey, portrayed in ten episodes by Norman Ollestad.
+Mitch, a competent and intelligent law enforcement officer, depended on his friend Sky's flying skills to solve the more difficult cases.
+Other recurring characters included Jim Bell, the ranch foreman, played in four episodes by Chubby Johnson, as well as Sheriff Hollister played by Monte Blue in five episodes, and Bob Carey, portrayed in ten episodes by Norman Ollestad.

-After appearing in the first 19 episodes of the show, Hagerthy was drafted into the Army; the show saying Clipper had joined the Air Force.
-Leaving the army in 1955, he was more interested in motion pictures than rejoining the show.
+After appearing in the first 19 episodes of the show, Hagerthy was drafted into the Army; the show stated Clipper had joined the Air Force.
+His army service ending in 1955, he was more interested in motion pictures than rejoining the show.
 Unlike Grant and Winters, he never made any personal appearances for the show.

-Many of the story lines would feature the supporting cast repeatedly finding themselves in near-death situations and the hero rescuing them with seconds to spare.
-Penny would particularly often fall into the hands of spies, bank robbers, and other ne'er-do-wells.
+Many of the story lines would feature the supporting cast finding themselves in near-death situations and the hero rescuing them with seconds to spare.
+Penny would particularly often become a captive of spies, bank robbers, and other ne'er-do-wells.

 Sky never killed the villains, as with most television cowboy heroes of the time.
-Sky King was primarily a show for children, although it sometimes broadcast in prime time.
-The show also became an icon in the aviation community.
+Sky King was primarily a show for children, although it sometimes broadcast during prime time.
+The show also became well known among aviation personnel.
 Many pilots, including American astronauts, grew up watching Sky King and named him as an influence.

-Plot lines were often simplistic, but Grant was able to bring a casual, natural treatment of technical details, leading to a level of believability not found in other TV series involving aviation or life in the Western United States.
+Plot lines were often simplistic, but Grant's casual, natural treatment of technical details made his flying ability relatively believable.

-Likewise, villains and other characters were usually depicted as reasonably intelligent and believable, rather than as two-dimensional and cartoonish.
+Likewise, villains and other characters were often depicted as reasonably intelligent and believable, rather than cartoonish.
 The antagonists usually had fairly logical motivations as opposed to seemingly random evil as common in many action dramas of the time.
 The writing was generally above the standard for contemporary half-hour programs, although sometimes critics suggested that the acting was not.

-Later episodes of the television show were notable for the dramatic opening with an air-to-air shot of the sleek, second Songbird banking sharply away from the camera and its engines roaring, while the announcer proclaimed, "From out of the clear blue of the Western sky comes Sky King!"
+Later episodes of the television show were notable for the dramatic opening with an air-to-air film of the sleek, second Songbird banking sharply away from the camera and its engines roaring, while the announcer proclaimed, "From out of the clear blue of the Western sky comes Sky King!"
 The short credit roll which followed was equally dramatic, with the Songbird swooping at the camera across El Mirage Lake, California, then pulling up into a steep climb as it departed.
 The end title featured a musical theme, with the credits superimposed over an air-to-air shot of the Songbird, cruising at altitude for several moments, then banking away to the left.

 The show also featured low-level flying, especially with the later Songbird, highlighting the desert flashing by in the background.